This is your bucket list, Steamboat style. The Boat List features every can’t-miss fall activity. Are you ready to check them off?

 Hidden away just minutes east of town on Rabbit Ears Pass is Steamboat’s only zip line adventure park.
 This six-segment zip line offers breathtaking views of the east and south ends of town, including the Flat Tops Wilderness area.
 Adrenaline junkies will love it, but it’s also a great bucket list item for anyone wanting to step out of their comfort zone.

-5. Enjoy Brews and Bands at OktoberWest
+5. Enjoy Brews at OktoberWest

 6. Take in 360° Fall Views atop Hahn's Peak